 To assist graduate programs, the Graduate College has created Grad Data.

-Using DMI data, this interactive tool provides a snapshot of five key areas of graduate education and program administration: Selectivity, Satisfaction, Time to Degree, Underrepresented Minority Enrollments, and External Support.
+Using DMI data, this interactive tool provides a snapshot of four key areas of graduate education and program administration: Selectivity, Time to Degree, Underrepresented Minority Enrollments, and External Support.

 Information in Grad Data is restricted to those with a University of Illinois NetID.
 Others can see the publically available information on the DMI website.